Grace Cathedral, San Francisco

-Grace Cathedral is an Episcopal cathedral located in the heart of San Francisco.
-It is a famed sightseeing destination for its striking architecture, stunning stained glass, labyrinths, Interfaith AIDS Chapel, and arts and cultural programs.
-Grace Cathedral is a working cathedral for all people, serving the community and its congregation with a deep commitment to social justice.
-An admission fee for sightseeing includes self-guided tours in multiple languages.
-Religious services are held regularly.

-On the top of Nob Hill, Grace is the cathedral church of the Episcopal Diocese of California, led by Bishop Marc Andrus since 2006, while the cathedral's local parish has been led by Dean Malcolm Clemens Young since 2015.
+Grace Cathedral is an American cathedral of the Episcopal Church in San Francisco, California.
+On top of Nob Hill, Grace is the cathedral church of the Episcopal Diocese of California, led by Bishop Austin Keith Rios since 2024, while the cathedral's local parish has been led by Dean Malcolm Clemens Young since 2015.

 The parish, founded in 1849, lost its previous church building in the 1906 San Francisco earthquake.
 The parish opened a temporary facility in 1907, raised enough funds to start construction of the present cathedral in 1927, started using it in 1934, and completed final construction in 1964.
-The cathedral is known for its mosaics by Jan Henryk De Rosen, a replica of Ghiberti's Gates of Paradise, two labyrinths, varied stained glass windows, Keith Haring AIDS Chapel altarpiece, Our Lady of the Flowers by David LaChapelle, and medieval and contemporary furnishings, as well as its forty-four bell carillon, three organs, and choirs.
+The cathedral is known for its murals by Jan Henryk De Rosen, a replica of Ghiberti's Gates of Paradise, two labyrinths, varied stained glass windows, Keith Haring AIDS chapel altarpiece, Our Lady of the Flowers by David LaChapelle, and medieval and contemporary furnishings, as well as its forty-four bell carillon, three organs, and choirs.

 History

 The cathedral's ancestral parish, Grace Church, was founded in 1849 during the California Gold Rush.
-Little Grace Pro-Cathedral (1907) was built on the new site, flanking Taylor Street near California Street, and a cathedral design by noted English Gothic Revival architect George F. Bodley was accepted.
+Little Grace Pro-Cathedral (1907) was built on the new site, flanking Taylor Street near California Street, and a cathedral design by noted English Gothic Revival architect George Frederick Bodley was accepted.
 Little Grace was built on Powell near Jackson, across the street from the first Episcopal church in San Francisco, Trinity Church.
-After Trinity Church moved away, Grace Church moved into the larger building; this imposing third church, unofficially referred to as Grace "Cathedral" because of its size.
+After Trinity Church moved away, Grace Church moved into the larger building; this third church, unofficially referred to as Grace "Cathedral" because of its size.
 In 1862, construction began at California and Stockton.
 The new church was consecrated on May 3, 1868.
 Prominent members of San Francisco society joined the parish in the third church, including Leland Stanford and William Henry Crocker.